Forgotten Legends

 Forgotten Legends is the first full-length album by Ukrainian black metal band Drudkh.
 The album's sound and atmosphere have often been compared favourably to those of Burzum.
 The lyrics to the album are not publicly known and have never been released.

 The album was remastered and reissued on Season of Mist's Underground Activists label in 2009 as a digipak with new artwork.

 Forgotten Legends was included in an all-time Top 40 Black Metal Albums list by Terrorizer magazine.

-Most releases of the album list the song titles only in English, but the iTunes release lists both English and Ukrainian language titles.
+Most releases of the album list the song titles only in English, but the iTunes release and multiple streaming services list both English and Ukrainian language titles.